connaryscott/rundeck-asynchronous-nodes-provider/README.md

 ========================

 A generic resource model source provider with caching capability

-NOTE:  this current implementation only supports xml backend (yaml not yet supported).
+*NOTE*:  this current implementation only supports xml backend (yaml not yet supported).

 To Build:
 =====